A Complete Guide to Gratuity & Tip Laws in California

-When deciding workplace-related issues and conflicts, California’s courts will always use the law most protective to the employee.
-In the case of tipping, California’s state laws offer greater protections to the employee and set greater restrictions on the actions of the employer than the Federal Fair Labor Standards Act.
+When deciding workplace-related issues and conflicts, California’s courts will always use the law most protective of the employee.
+In the case of tipping, California’s state laws offer greater protections to the employee and set more significant restrictions on the actions of the employer than the Federal Fair Labor Standards Act.
 Therefore, courts will primarily rely on California state law in tipping-related matters.

 What Exactly Is A Tip/Gratuity?

 The words gratuity and tip mean essentially the same thing.
 They are defined as money voluntarily left for an employee of a business by a customer that exceeds the amount owed for goods or services.
-Tips are used by customers to reward good service, and can range in value from a few cents to 18 or even thousands of dollars or more.
-In fact one of the most generous tips ever given took place in 1984 when New York detective Robert Cunningham left a Pizzeria waitress half of the proceeds of a lottery ticket worth three million dollars.
+Tips are used by customers to reward excellent service and can range in value from a few cents to 18 or even thousands of dollars or more.
+In fact, one of the most generous tips ever given took place in 1984 when New York detective Robert Cunningham left a Pizzeria waitress half of the proceeds of a lottery ticket worth three million dollars.

 - The tip belongs to the employee to whom it was given, regardless of whether it was given directly to them (as cash), or indirectly (added to the total on a debit or credit card);